cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The POPRF construction in this document is based on the construction known as 3HashSDHI given by {{TCRSTW21}}.
-The construction is identical to 3HashSDHI, except that this design can optionally perform multiple POPRF evaluations in one go, whilst only constructing one NIZK proof object.
+The construction is identical to 3HashSDHI, except that this design can optionally perform multiple POPRF evaluations in one go, whilst only constructing one DLEQ proof object.
-This is enabled using an established batching technique.
+This is enabled using an established batching technique {{DGSTV18}}.

-Pseudorandomness, input secrecy, verifiability, and partial obliviousness of the POPRF variant is based on the assumption that the One-More Gap Strong Diffie-Hellman Inversion (SDHI) assumption from {{TCRSTW21}} is computationally difficult to solve in the corresponding prime-order group. {{TCRSTW21}} show that both the One-More Gap CDH assumption and the One-More Gap SDHI assumption reduce to the q-DL (Discrete Log) assumption in the algebraic group model, for some q number of `Evaluate` queries.
+Pseudorandomness, input secrecy, verifiability, and partial obliviousness of the POPRF variant is based on the assumption that the One-More Gap Strong Diffie-Hellman Inversion (SDHI) assumption from {{TCRSTW21}} is computationally difficult to solve in the corresponding prime-order group.
+Tyagi et al. {{TCRSTW21}} show that both the One-More Gap CDH assumption and the One-More Gap SDHI assumption reduce to the q-DL (Discrete Log) assumption in the algebraic group model, for some q number of `Evaluate` queries.
 (The One-More Gap CDH assumption was the hardness assumption used to